mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 As expected, inlining gives only marginal improvement in this case.

-It turns out that not only inlining requires access to the function body to work; some other optimizations do as well.
-The `INLINEABLE` pragma effectively removes module boundaries that could otherwise prevent other optimizations from being applied.
+It turns out that inlining is not the only thing that requires access to the function body to work; some other optimizations do as well.
+The `INLINEABLE` pragma effectively removes the module boundaries that could otherwise prevent other optimizations from being applied.
 We will see how this works with specializing in the next section.
-Because of that, it is not unusual to see `INLINEABLE` used on a self-recursive function.
-The intention is not to inline the function, but to dump its definition into interface file.
+Because of this, it is not unusual to see `INLINEABLE` used on a self-recursive function.
+The intention is not to inline the function, but to dump its definition into the interface file.

 ##### `INLINE` and `NOINLINE`